Independent Voters Alliance (IVA)

 Wouldn't if be awful if only 7% of the people in America chose the Democratic nominee to run against George Bush in November 2004?
 What if two other primary candidates would actually have a much better chance to beat Bush in the fall?
 Projected from my point of view, that is exactly what happened based on the very small area of my expertise in the voting precinct where I worked.

-By the way, “Non-affiliated” is just a term the two-party monopoly uses to disguise the fact that over 80% of Hamilton County voters consider themselves to be nonpartisan independents.
-“Non-affiliated” is used to make nonpartisan independents feel like they don't belong, like they are outsiders.
+By the way, “Non-affiliated” is just a term the two-party monopoly uses to disguise the fact that over 80% of Hamilton County voters consider themselves to be populist nonpartisans.
+“Non-affiliated” is the word used to make populist nonpartisans feel like they don't belong, like they are outsiders.
 Funny, the outsiders are an 80% majority.

 Now, the truth of the percentages; 45/333 is equal to 13.5%; 42/333 is equal to 12.6%; 21/333 is 6.3%.
 If we are generous, 7% of the registered voters in the precinct where I worked, cast a Democratic ballot.
 Kerry won Ohio with about 50% of the Democratic vote, so projected back to the precinct vote that I know most about, Kerry received votes from less than 3.5% of the registered voters in the precinct where I worked.
 If Kerry had gotten the entire Democratic vote in the precinct where I worked he would have votes from only 6.3% of the registered voters in the precinct.
-If that percentage would hold in every state and all over Ohio, which I believe would be the case; the title of this article would be true.
+If that percentage for Democratic votes from all registered voters held in every state and all over Ohio, which I believe would be the case, the title of this article would be true.
 The nation selected a Democratic candidate, who was very nearly “THE SEVEN PERCENT NOMINEE.”

 With those two “equally corrupt” nominees on the ballot for President, I predict a closer election than in the year 2000.
 We need some real choices to get more people to actually come out to vote.
 The two candidates we have are the media sponsored nominees of the special interests.
 Will they be the only choices on our ballots?
 If so, many voters will stay at home!